hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 place by default.
 It is possible to specify higher memory limits if your jobs require this.

+!!! note

+    Memory is not the same as storage.
+Memory or RAM is used for temporary, fast access to data when the program is running, while storage is used for long-term data retention.
+    If you are running into problems because you reached your storage quota, see [Out of quota issues](#out-of-quota-issues).

 ### How will I know if memory limits are the cause of my problem?

 If your program fails with a memory-related issue, there is a good